deejaygraham/deejaygraham.github.io/_posts/2018-12-05-test-driving-poweshell-with-pester.md

         It "$_ is reachable" {

-            Invoke-WebRequest -uri $_ | Select -ExpandProperty StatusCode | Should Be 200
+            Invoke-WebRequest -uri $_ -UseBasicParsing | Select-Object -ExpandProperty StatusCode | Should Be 200
         }
     }
 }